Introduction to Multi-Armed Bandits: Hedge Algorithm

-\begin{theorem} Consider online learning with experts, with a randomized-oblivious adversary.
-Assume the costs are independent across rounds.
-Assume upper bound \eqref{FF:eq:Hedge-Gt-UB} for some $\mu$ and $\sigma$ known to the algorithm.
+\begin{corollary} Consider online learning with experts, with a randomized, oblivious adversary.
+Assume the costs are independent across rounds, and satisfy \eqref{FF:eq:Hedge-Gt-UB} for some $\mu$ and $\sigma$ known to the algorithm.
 Then \Hedge with parameter $\eps = \sqrt{\ln{K} / (3T(\mu^2 + \sigma^2))}$ has regret